dqops/dqo/docs/data-sources/parquet.md

 └───.credentials
     ├───AWS_default_config
     ├───AWS_default_credentials
+    ├───Azure_default_credentials
     └─...
 ```

 If you wish to use AWS authentication, the content of the files must be replaced with your aws_access_key_id, aws_secret_access_key and region.
 You can find more details on how to [manage access keys for IAM users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) in AWS documentation.

+If you wish to use Azure authentication, you need service principal credentials that must be replaced in Azure file content.

-!!! warning
+!!! warning 'AWS system default credentials'

-    If you do not replace the content of the files, the default credentials will be loaded from system.
+    If you do not replace the content of the files, the default credentials will be loaded from system for AWS only.

-To set the credential file in DQOps, follow these steps:
+To set the credential file for AWS in DQOps, follow steps:

 1. Open the Configuration section.
 2. Select Shared credentials from the tree view on the left.